avcoder/comp2068-week09/03-chat.md

 ## Client side

-1. In index.ejs (or see blackboard under week 9 for html code below)
+1. In views/index.ejs (or see blackboard under week 9 for html code below)

     ```html
     <!DOCTYPE html>